 There is a lot of planning that needs to take place before doing an infrastructure update properly.
 Time should be allotted for inevitable troubleshooting and delays.
 With such a big and complicated process at least a few small things will inevitably not go as planned and cause holdups.

-There are sixteen Windows Server 2008 products, and mainstream support ended for all of them on January 13th 2015.
+There are sixteen Windows Server 2008 products, and mainstream support ended for all of them on January 13th, 2015.
+However, newer versions of Windows Server like Windows Server 2012 have a different EoL date.

 If you find yourself placing warranty claims and requesting new features or non-security bug fixes frequently, mainstream support might be a necessity.
 If those features have a notable benefit to your datacenter, now is a good time to start planning your infrastructure update.